INFLATION TRENDS

 Numerator Consumer Goods Price Index (CGPI)

-The index provides an advance read on U.S. inflation trends across everyday consumer goods, grounded in what people are actually buying.
+The index provides an advance read on U.S. inflation trends across everyday consumer goods (not including gas), grounded in what people are actually buying.
 This consumer-centric view of inflation provides data segmented by income level, generation, and census region.
 Built on verified buyer data, the index captures price changes and how purchasing behavior shifts in response.
 The Numerator CGPI closely tracks the PCE Food & Beverage index while offering added visibility into real-world consumer behavior.

 ANNUAL INFLATION